RushikX/Image_editor_app/README.md

 features of the app:

-_selects the image from the device's gallery.
+_selects the image from the device's gallery._

-for editing the image , image_editor_plus was used which includes cropping, rotating, applying filters and more
+_for editing the image , image_editor_plus was used which includes cropping, rotating, applying filters and more_

-displays both the original and edited versions of the image (preview of the image)
+_displays both the original and edited versions of the image (preview of the image)_

-performs editing on the previously edited image instead of the original image; if there's no previously edited image, it
+_performs editing on the previously edited image instead of the original image_

-will edit the original image.

-saves the edited image to the device's gallery
+_saves the edited image to the device's gallery_

-provides feedback messages to users through Snackbars_
+_provides feedback messages to users through Snackbars_